tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 In short, what our brains are doing when we think of probabilities is mapping certain events onto certain unique numbers.
 Math actually has a name for that: probabilities are just functions!
 What's left to do in our axioms is to describe these functions a little more concretely.
 Namely, we'd like to know what the inputs and outputs actually are, as well as any important rules our probability functions should follow in order that they behave the ways probabilities in our heads do.

 On the output side, this is pretty easy: a probability function should always spit out a number between zero and one.
 Moreover, the probability that *something* happens when we run an experiment (e.g. throwing a die) is 1, and the probability that nothing happens is 0.
 What we want out of our inputs is a bit harder to formalize, but essentially we want to be able to manipulate these inputs by taking their intersection, union, etc... and still be able to meaningfully assign a probability to the resulting event.
-For example, if we throw a six-sided die, we might not just want to be able to describe what the probability of rolling a six is, we might also want to know what the probability of rolling an even number is; that's the same as asking what the probability that the die lands on a 2, 4 or 6, which set-theoretically speaking is the same as asking whether it lands on $$ {2} \cup {4} \cup {6} $$
+For example, if we throw a six-sided die, we might not just want to be able to describe what the probability of rolling a six is, we might also want to know what the probability of rolling an even number is; that's the same as asking what the probability that the die lands on a 2, 4 or 6, which set-theoretically speaking is the same as asking whether it lands on \\( \\{2\\} \cup \\{4\\} \cup \\{6\\} \\)

 Fortunately, there exist objects in set theory that have these properties, and we will use these objects as the domains for our function.
 One of the really clever things Kolmogorov did in his paper was recycle these already-existing concepts in set theory and measure theory for his axioms, instead of going the scenic route by reinventing the wheel himself.

 Finally, there's some properties that a probability function should really have.
 Suppose that there are two  events which are *mutually exclusive*, that is to say that one happening means the other cannot.
 For example, 'the die rolled an even number' and 'the die rolled an odd number' are mutually exclusive.
 The probability that one of these two events happens should be the sum of the probabilities that each one of them happens.

 There are many other properties we would like our function to have, such as the probability of A should be one minus the probability of 'not A.' Fortunately, many of these properties can be derived from the properties we had already stated above, so we won't have to explictly state them in our axioms.
 Ideally, our axiomatic system should be simple, minimalistic and avoid logically 'repeating' itself.

-[^1]: The numbers 1 and 0 are an arbitrary convention, these  may as well be 100 or $$ \pi $$ or anything else

 ### Kolmogorov's axioms